microbecode/zk-languages/circom/README.md

 1. Run `snarkjs groth16 verify verification_key.json public.json proof.json` in folder `multiply_js` to verify a proof
 1. If you want, you can also generate a Solidity verifier with `snarkjs zkey export solidityverifier multiply_0001.zkey verifier.sol` in folder `multiply_js`.
 The file will be called `verifier.sol`.

+## Co-Circom

+There exist also a variant called (Co-Circom)[https://docs.taceo.io/docs/co-circom-cli/co-circom/], which can be used to generate Circom proofs collaborately.
+It's a combination of MPC and ZK.
+It utilizes the same Circom syntax, so it's not listed as a separate language.

 ## Overview

 ### ZK program